sagemathinc/cocalc-doc/source/project-init.rst

 will run a Python 3 initialization file named ``project_init.py``.

+.. index:: Periodic tasks

 Example 2: a periodic task in Python
 ========================================

-Here we write a small Python script, which runs an infinite loop (*make sure to use `time.sleep`!*) and evaluates a function every 5 minutes.
+Here we write a small Python script, which runs an infinite loop (*make sure to use `time.sleep`!*) and evaluates a function running a simple command every 10 minutes.
 This examples uses the library `schedule <https://schedule.readthedocs.io/en/stable/>`_.
 Feel free to choose any other solution.